Tezraine/RTEA/README.md

 ## Further help

 The following libraries can be used to extend ProseMirror.
-They are not sponsored or endorsed by RTea or ProseMirror.
+They are not sponsored or endorsed by Rtea or ProseMirror.
 They are simply here for reference to help you get started.

 ProseMirror Util Libraries
 [Atlassian Prosemirror Utils](https://github.com/atlassian/prosemirror-utils/tree/master) (Apache 2.0 license)